Your Guide to Assisted Living Expenses and Tax Deductions

 Senior Services of America: We Offer Compassionate Solutions for the Challenges of Aging

-Looking to move yourself or a loved one to a senior living community and unsure of how you can afford the expenses?
+Do you need to move yourself or a loved one to a senior living community and are unsure of how you can afford the expenses?